open-webrtc-toolkit/owt-server/doc/design/quic-programming-guide.md

 There are a few components involved and their relationships with streaming using WebTransport are described as below:

-## OWT QUIC C++ SDK
+## OWT QUIC SDK

 This is the foundation of WebTransport implementation in OWT.
 It provides the APIs to create WebTransport over HTTP/3 clients and server forming a C/S architecture.
-Basically you can directly build your WebTransport applications using the QUIC C++ SDK client API if you're not using the OWT native SDK.
+Basically you can directly build your WebTransport applications using the QUIC SDK client API if you're not using the OWT native SDK.

 ## OWT Native SDK for Conference

-The OWT conference SDK built upon OWT QUIC C++ SDK client API.
+The OWT conference SDK built upon OWT QUIC SDK client API.
 It is used in combination with OWT QUIC conference server when you rely on OWT signaling protocol for WebTransport connection setup as well as stream forwarding.

 ## OWT QUIC Conference Server